cedadev/jasmin-help-hugo-hinode/content/docs/for-cloud-tenants/azimuth-cloud-portal.md

 #### Launch Configuration

-Platform Name: Identifies the Linux Workstation platform.
+- Platform Name: identifies the Linux Workstation platform.
-Notebook Repository: URL of a REES-compliant Jupyter notebook repository.
+- Notebook Repository: URL of a REES-compliant Jupyter notebook repository.
-Jupyter Notebook Size: Specifies the cloud instance size, including CPU and RAM, set by the cloud operator.
+- Jupyter Notebook Size: Specifies the cloud instance size, including CPU and RAM, set by the cloud operator.
-Volume Size: Size of the cloud volume at /data.
+- Volume Size: Size of the cloud volume at /data.

 Advanced

 Platform Monitoring: A Grafana dashboard is available for system monitoring, showing both current and historical system information.